aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/shapes/managing-ole-objects/_index.md

 ### **Inserting OLE Objects into the Worksheet**

-Aspose.Cells supports adding, extracting and manipulating OLE objects in worksheets.
-For this reason, Aspose.Cells has the [**OleObjectCollection**](https://reference.aspose.com/cells/net/aspose.cells.drawing/oleobjectcollection) class, used to add a new OLE Object to the collection list.
+Aspose.Cells supports adding, extracting, and manipulating OLE objects in worksheets.
+For this reason, Aspose.Cells has the [**OleObjectCollection**](https://reference.aspose.com/cells/net/aspose.cells.drawing/oleobjectcollection) class, used to add a new OLE Object to the collection.
 Another class, [**OleObject**](https://reference.aspose.com/cells/net/aspose.cells.drawing/oleobject), represents an OLE Object.
 It has some important members:

-- The [**ImageData**](https://reference.aspose.com/cells/net/aspose.cells.drawing/oleobject/properties/imagedata) property specifies the image (icon) data of byte array type.
+- The [**ImageData**](https://reference.aspose.com/cells/net/aspose.cells.drawing/oleobject/properties/imagedata) property specifies the image (icon) data of byte‑array type.
 The image will be displayed to show the OLE Object in the worksheet.
 - The [**ObjectData**](https://reference.aspose.com/cells/net/aspose.cells.drawing/oleobject/properties/objectdata) property specifies the object data in the form of a byte array.
-This data will be shown in its related program when you double-click on the OLE Object icon.
+This data will be shown in its related program when you double‑click on the OLE Object icon.

-The following example shows how to add an OLE Object(s) into a worksheet.
+The following example shows how to add OLE Object(s) to a worksheet.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-DrawingObjects-OLE-InsertingOLEObjects-1.cs" >}}

 ### **Extracting OLE Objects in the Workbook**

-The following example shows how to extract OLE Objects in a Workbook.
-The example gets different OLE objects from an existing XLS file and saves different files (DOC, XLS, PPT, PDF, etc.) based on the OLE object’s file format type.
+The following example shows how to extract OLE Objects from a Workbook.
+The example gets different OLE objects from an existing XLS file and saves different files (DOC, XLS, PPT, PDF, etc.) based on the OLE object’s file‑format type.

-After running the code, we can save different files based on their respective OLE Objects format types.
+After running the code, you can save different files based on each OLE Object’s format type.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-DrawingObjects-OLE-ExtractingOLEObjects-1.cs" >}}

-### **Extracting Embedded MOL File**
+### **Extracting an Embedded MOL File**

-Aspose.Cells supports extracting objects of uncommon types like MOL(Molecular data file containing information about atoms and bonds).
-The following code snippet demonstrates extracting embedded MOL file and saving it to disk by using this [sample excel file](94896196.xlsx).
+Aspose.Cells supports extracting objects of uncommon types like MOL (Molecular data file containing information about atoms and bonds).
+The following code snippet demonstrates extracting the embedded MOL file and saving it to disk using this [sample Excel file](94896196.xlsx).

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Workbook-ExtractEmbeddedMolFile-1.cs" >}}

-## **Advance topics**
+## **Advanced topics**
 - [Access and Modify the Display Label of the Linked Ole Object](/cells/net/access-and-modify-the-display-label-of-the-linked-ole-object/)
 - [Automatically refresh OLE object via Microsoft Excel using Aspose.Cells](/cells/net/automatically-refresh-ole-object-via-microsoft-excel-using-aspose-cells/)
 - [Extract OLE Objects from Workbook](/cells/net/extract-ole-objects-from-workbook/)